robu/design2023/content/analysis/01_colors.md

 The Qliro color schema is very black/white/grey monochromatic, with the green from the Qliro green logo used as signal color.
 One could definitely question whether the number of shades of grey really has a purpose, or if it's just a result of a fragmented design process.

+Qliro's choice of font family for different elements are:
+* h1, h3 and h4: Shentox-Bold, a sans serif, all caps, font used in very bold titles.
+* h6: Inter-SemiBold, a sans serif thinner font, used in titles for information boxes.
+* p: Inter-Regular, a simple sans serif font.

+Qliro is primarily a B2B business in the consumer finance space.
+The strict black/white schema enhances the feeling of seriousness, trustworthiness and "bankiness", and the clarity of the font choices also reflects this.

 ### Verkkokauppa.com overview {.clear}

 [![Verkkokauppa.com overview](../image/kmom04/verkkokauppa_com.png){.website-capture}](../image/kmom04/verkkokauppa_com.png)